 Archbishop Paul S. Coakley approved the implementation of the safe environment program Safe and Sacred effective July 1, 2020 in the Archdiocese of Oklahoma City.
 Safe and Sacred provides training for adult volunteers, clergy, staff and employees who work and volunteer with children and vulnerable adults.

-The Safe and Sacred program will require training each year for a three (3) year cycle.
+The Safe and Sacred program will require training each year for a five (5) year cycle.
 All current and new employees and volunteers must complete the new Safe Environment training.
 To access Safe and Sacred training click HERE